Wellness is cutting across sectors ranging from real estate to healthcare to retail.

 Maya has finished her workday and is looking to unwind after work with meditation or other mental wellness services.

-Thanks to decreasing stigmas around mental health disorders, more startups are cropping up to manage depression, anxiety, and overall well-being.
+Thanks to decreasing stigmas around mental health disorders, more startups are cropping up to manage depression, anxiety, stress and overall well-being.

 Mental wellness is hitting areas ranging from corporate wellness to travel and hospitality.